algbio/themisto/README.md

       --no-colors               Build only the de Bruijn graph without colors.
-      --load-dbg                If given, loads a precomputed de Bruijn graph from the index directory.
+      --load-dbg                If given, loads a precomputed de Bruijn graph from the index prefix.
 If this is given, the parameter -k must not be given because the order k is defined by the precomputed de Bruijn graph.